Feel Your Feelings Fool!

 Feel Your Feelings Fool! is the debut studio album by American punk rock band The Regrettes.
 It was released on January 13, 2017, through Warner Bros.
-Records, and received positive reviews from music critics, garnering comparisons to 1960's girl-groups and more recent punk-rock bands.
+Records, and received positive reviews from music critics, garnering comparisons to 1960s girl-groups and more recent punk-rock bands.
+The album title comes from a lyric in the track, "Head in the Clouds."
 The album includes three singles.

 Background

 The Regrettes were formed by Lydia Night in late 2015.
 She had previously been a member of a rock duo, but when the group dissolved suddenly, she began a new band.
 According to AllMusic, she formed the group "with guitarist Genessa Gariano, bassist Sage Nicole, and drummer Maxx Morando", all of whom she had previously met at The School of Rock.
 The group signed with Warner Bros. in 2016, touring with acts including Sleigh Bells and Kate Nash and recorded their album shortly thereafter.
 Many of the songs were recorded within days or weeks of their writing.
 Three of the album's songs were released as singles—"A Living Human Girl", "Hey Now", and "Hot"—all in 2016 ahead of the album's release.
 The former was premiered on Rookie in June 2016.
 In November 2016, ahead of the album's release, the group recorded a cover of "Marshmallow World", which was made available on 7" vinyl.

 According to Lydia Night, all of the songs she wrote were based on real experiences, many of which involved a crush, and wanted to write empowering music.
 Night told The LA Times that “For this band, our main goal is just to write honest music about ourselves and the people around us and the things that we experience,” she says.
 “I think that people need a friend sometimes -- a friend who isn't always there.
 A lot of people don't have anyone to relate to.”
-In regard to the title of the album, Night stated that "it’s about wanting to feel things and hiding that feeling—and feeling weird about feeling things.
-I think that’s where so many people’s insecurities stem from.
-It’s our message and the message of this album."
+In regard to the title of the album, Night stated that "it's about wanting to feel things and hiding that feeling—and feeling weird about feeling things.
+I think that's where so many people's insecurities stem from.
+It's our message and the message of this album."
 Night also stated that she fell in love for the first time while recording the album, and that that experience played a role in some of the songs she subsequently wrote and performed.